 Junior/Senior-level courses – 30000 and 40000 level.
 But you can only count 3000- and 4000-level courses you took at TCU.
 If you’re a transfer from UT, for instance, and you took a 30000-level course at that university, the course will probably transfer into TCU, but it will not count as one of the 3000- 40000- level courses you need.

-Email the Department of Strategic Communication office.
-Include who your current adviser is and the adviser you would like to have.
-Also include a very brief statement about why you want to change advisers.
+Email the Department of Strategic Communication office at stratcomm@tcu.edu.
+Include your current advisor’s name, the name of the advisor you would like to have and a very brief statement about why you want to change.

 No. Faculty post the schedules on doors or use online scheduling systems so that students can see the whole range of times that are open and choose what is convenient for them.